Bienvenido Marañón

-Bienvenido Morejón Marañón ([bjem.beˈni.ðo maɾaˈɲon]; born May 15, 1986), also known as Bienve, is a professional footballer who plays as a striker for Villarubia and the Philippines national team.
+Bienvenido Morejón Marañón ([bjem.beˈni.ðo maɾaˈɲon]; born May 15, 1986), also known as Bienve, is a professional footballer who plays as a forward or a winger for Thai League 2 club Chanthaburi.
+Born in Spain, he represents the Philippines national team.

-Born in Spain, Bienve played in the lower leagues of his birth country.
-In 2015, moved to the Philippines to sign with United City, then known as Ceres–Negros, playing for several years with the Filipino club.
-In 2021, he received Filipino citizenship, enabling him to play for the Philippines national team.

 Early life

 Bienve was born in El Puerto de Santa María, Province of Cádiz, Andalusia, and grew up in neighbouring Cádiz.
 He spent his childhood playing football in the streets, as his parents could not afford to send him to an academy.

 Club career

 Spain

 Bienve made his senior debut when he was in Spain with local club CD Rayo Sanluqueño in the 2005–06 season.
 In the third quarter of 2007 he signed with Cádiz CF, being assigned to the reserves in Tercera División.

 On December 2, 2007, Bienve appeared in his first game as a professional, coming on as a late substitute in a 3–1 home win against Racing de Ferrol in the Segunda División.
 He totalled 58 minutes for the first team, who were eventually relegated.

 On April 7, 2010, Bienve was released by Cádiz due to indiscipline.
 He joined fourth-level club Villarrubia CF 14 days later, and scored a career-best 21 goals during the campaign.

 Bienve moved to fellow league team CD Móstoles in the 2011 off-season, returning to Villarrubia the following transfer window and subsequently resuming his career in the fourth tier, where he represented La Hoya Lorca CF and UD Socuéllamos.
 With the latter, he achieved promotion to Segunda División B in 2014.